sebasbaumh/mapbox-vector-tile-java/README.md

 # MapBox Vector Tile - Java

 This project allows encoding and decoding of MapBox Vector Tiles (MVT).
 It is originally based on [mapbox-vector-tile-java](https://github.com/wdtinc/mapbox-vector-tile-java/issues/45), which is unfortunately [discontinued](https://github.com/wdtinc/mapbox-vector-tile-java/issues/45#issuecomment-1126996294) and I want to thank its authors here for their work.

+The API differs a bit from [mapbox-vector-tile-java](https://github.com/wdtinc/mapbox-vector-tile-java) with the main point being a different namespace (`io.github.sebasbaumh.mapbox.vectortile`) as publishing a project to Maven Central requires to own that namespace.

+---

 [![Build Status](https://travis-ci.org/wdtinc/mapbox-vector-tile-java.svg?branch=master)](https://travis-ci.org/wdtinc/mapbox-vector-tile-java)